You and your team are:

 6. Create and deliver in-class a PowerPoint presentation that introduces the name and purpose your Cloud Based Information System, your systems user’s and how it is used, and the security architecture of the system.

 Deliverables: (Hand in your assignment individually via Canvas.
-Each member of the team should submit an identical copy of the team’s SSP document via your individual Canvas accounts with the following)
+Each member of the team should submit an identical copies of the following documents in PDF format with your names on the files and in the documents via your individual Canvas:

 - Logical system security architecture diagrams (System’s logical network diagram with boundaries, interconnections and data flows to/from users and other/supporting systems, and security architecture components)